Conservation-dependent species: Threatened categories

-Conservation Dependence as a Green Status metric
+Green Status metric

 From 2020, some IUCN Red List species assessments began to optionally include a "Green Status", which is a standardized assessment of the global recovery of the species.
 This assessment reintroduces a systematic "Conservation Dependence" measure to the Red List, but is now separate to the assessed category of the species.
 The metric compares calculated scores for the short-term (10 years) future of a species with and without conservation actions.
 This metric allows recognition of species whose current conservation status is dependent on continued conservation actions.

 The Green Status assessment is an optional part of a IUCN Red List species assessment.
 It provides a global standard for measuring species recovery and assessing conservation impact.

 Conservation attempts

 In fisheries around the world, there is a list of rules that people must follow which are in place as a conservation effort.
 These rules protect the conservation dependent listing of Scalloped Hammerhead shark (Sphyrna lewini) under the EPBC Act is one major step for conservation of endangered species.